-Marketing automation platforms assist in automating and simplifying the basic tasks associated with marketing: marketing automation software automates analysis and social media tasks, and email marketing tools streamline email marketing.
+Marketing automation platforms assist in automating and simplifying the basic tasks associated with marketing: digital customer experience, marketing automation software automates analysis and social media tasks, and email marketing tools streamline email marketing.
 Mobile marketing platforms assist in the design and management of push notifications, promotions and offers for mobile apps.

 Advertising platforms and tools (see also Ad-Tech below) assist in paid advertising tasks.
 Search engine marketing helps you identify keywords, conduct competitive analysis, and optimize search engine campaigns.
 Social media advertising focuses more specifically on ads across platforms like Facebook, Instagram, and Twitter.
 Native advertising tools help you create more effective ads for websites you do not own.
 Programmatic advertising tools automate the complex process of buying and selling ad spaces so that you can better reach your target audiences.
 Performance marketing exclusively focuses on the best advertiser return on an intended action by the consumer.

 Sales enablement tools manage the sales and customer management processes.
 Sales automation platforms manage contacts, leads, sales planning, email marketing, and tools like click-to-call.
 Customer support tools streamline communication with customers, and customer relationship management tools assist in contact management, task management, and sales reporting.

 Data and analytics platforms offer web analytics, tagging, and predictive analytics tools.
 Data management tools gather third-party data to inform ad targeting (including retargeting) and media buying.
 Customer data platforms collect first-party data for improved targeting.
 Web analytics tools assist in forming a better picture of those visiting your website in terms of demographics and behavior.
 They also include tag management tools simplify the process of tagging different types of data on your sight.
 Predictive analytics tools use machine learning and data mining to create predictive models for your websites.